2Pillows/wf_noti_bot/README.md

-# wf_discord_bot
+# wf_noti_bot
-A discord bot that interacts with Warframe's API.
+A discord bot that interacts with WarframeStat.us API.